wanadev/perspective.js/README.md

 # perspective.js

-**perspective.js** is a JavaScript library which allow you to transform a rectangle image into an arbitrary form of quadrilateral on a canavs element.
+**perspective.js** is a JavaScript library which allow you to transform a rectangle image into an arbitrary form of quadrilateral on a canvas element.
 It is used to draw an image using perspective on a canvas.

 This is a derivative work of the original Futomi Hatano's **perspective.js**